The Latest: House gives final approval to Trump’s big tax bill and sends it to him to sign

 “That is not how the people’s business should be done in the United States Congress,’′ he said.
 “We have a responsibility to stand up for what is right in the chamber that we serve in.”

-Trump also gave each child a gift bag with a blanket and teddy bear wearing a shirt reading, “Be Best,” her campaign focused on children’s well-being.
-They placed small American flags and patriotically-colored pinwheels into the soil.

-Then the first lady visited the hospital’s heart and kidney unit, meeting privately with a 3-year-old patient.

-The Democrats lack the votes in Congress to stop Trump’s “Big Beautiful Bill.”
-So Jeffries’ speech is really about framing it — today and for the 2026 midterm elections — as “an all-out assault on the American people.”
+The Democrats lack the votes in Congress to stop Trump’s bill, so Jeffries’ speech is really about framing it — today and for the 2026 midterm elections — as “an all-out assault on the American people.”

 “This is personal to us,” Jeffries said as he notes the Republican measure’s impact on Americans including veterans, the working class, small-business owners, employees trying to unionize, federal workers, Medicaid beneficiaries and customers in Affordable Care Act insurance exchanges.